 From the outside, the venue appears to be a dilapidated, disused relic of days long gone by, yet the interior has been outfitted with state-of-the-art Dolby Vision HDR laser projection and 38 Dolby Atmos speakers, covered by transparent cloth.
 Dolby senior director of content development Bill Villarreal introduced the contingent of ICS participants to the space, noting the theater presentation’s 1,000,000:1 contrast ratio.
 (A standard DCI theater system offers a contrast ratio of about 2,000:1.)
 As one cinematographer in attendance remarked, it was the first time he’d seen such deep blacks in a movie theater.

 This was the perfect venue to spend two hours with cinematographer Emmanuel “Chivo” Lubezki, ASC, AMC; DIT Arthur To and supervising finishing artist Steven Scott, talking about and looking at clips from their award-winning project The Revenant.
-The discussion was moderated by journalist Michael Goldman, a frequent contributor to American Cinematographer who wrote extensively about the production for an AC cover story (see January 2016 issue, or download the PDF here).
+The discussion was moderated by journalist Michael Goldman, a frequent contributor to American Cinematographer who wrote extensively about the production for an AC cover story (see the January 2016 issue).

 Prompted by Goldman to explain the early conversations he had with director Alejandro González Iñárritu, Lubezski recounted that the two met “many, many years ago” in Mexico.
 “Although we didn’t grow up together, we shared important moments growing up and in our professional life,” he said.
 “We had a frame of reference.
 He sent me the script for The Revenant, saying, ‘I don’t know why I want to do the movie.’”